guckykv/netatmo-influxdb/README.md

 # Netatmo Weather Data into InfluxDB

-This small command read all values from your netatmo account into your InfluxDB.
+This small command read all values from your netatmo account into your InfluxDB v2.x.

 Configure your Netatmo Account and Influx URL into `netatmo.conf`.